zetanumbers/posts/myosotis.md

 }
 ```

-Code above may lead to UB if we `forget` this future, meaning the memory
+Code above may lead to UB if we `forget` this future, meaning
-holding this future is deallocated without dropping this future first.
-But
+the memory holding this future is deallocated without dropping
+this future first because spawned thread may refer to future's
+local state if not joined.
+But remember that self-referential
-remember that self-referencial (`!Unpin`) future after it starts is
+(`!Unpin`) future after it starts is pinned forever, which
-pinned forever, which means it is guaranteed there is/should be no way
+means it is guaranteed there is/should be no way to forget
-to forget and deallocate underlying value in safe code (see pin's [drop
+and deallocate underlying value in safe code (see pin's [drop
 guarantee](https://doc.rust-lang.org/std/pin/index.html#drop-guarantee)).
 However outside of rust-lang project some people would not follow this
 rule because they don't know about it or maybe discard it puposefuly